metaplex-foundation/developer-hub/src/pages/core/faq.md

 ## What are the differences between Metaplex Token Metadata and Core?

-There are quite many differences.
+Core is an entirely new standard designed specifically for NFTs, hence there are several notable differences.
 For example Core is cheaper, requires less Compute Units and should be easier to work with from a developer perspective.
 Have a look at the [differences](/core/tm-differences) page for details.